 When Shannon was asked in an interview a few years back “What her favorite part of playing rugby was, her response was: “There are probably 2 main reasons why I love this game so much.
 The 1st is the challenge of it every game you have to push yourself mentally and physically, and the more you put into it, the more you get out of it.
 You have to go beyond your comfort zone and really test yourself.
 It’s so different from other sports you could get by in a soccer or basketball match without really ever committing yourself.
 But in rugby you have to commit 100% or you are not going to put your whole body on the line to make every tackle or break through each gap.
 When the whistle blows at the end of the match, and you are completely exhausted because you have managed to leave everything on the field, you know you have pushed your limits and have truly tested yourself.
 The 2nd reason is the friends I have made through this sport.
 I have met so many amazing people playing both in Canada and in Ireland.”

-Westshore RFC is truly lucky and honoured to have such an established and capable leader re-join our team, to once again come full circle back to where she started as she officially took over the reigns as Westshore Velox RFC Women’s Head Coach for the 2017/2018 season!!
+Westshore RFC is truly lucky and honoured to have such an established and capable leader re-join our team, to once again come full circle back to where she started as she continues as Westshore Velox RFC Women’s Head Coach for the 2018/2019 season!!